XeminoL/benchmeter/README.md

 Saved runs record the host state, so a comparison spanning two host states is reported as such.

-The commands given to it are executed.
-The local server binds to loopback and rejects requests that did not originate from its own page.

 ![Dark theme](docs/screenshot-dark.png)

 ## Experiments